Joseph Smith was sealed to ten women under the age of twenty. Four were nineteen, three were seventeen, one was sixteen

-Joseph Smith’s marriage to Helen Mar Kimball when she was just fourteen is most commonly discussed in conjunction with the topic of Joseph’s young wives.
-Her father brokered the union in his desire to bind his family to the prophet’s for eternity.
+One could say that Helen’s father, Heber C. Kimball, had the most active part in bringing Helen and Joseph together.
 Helen wrote: “He [her father—Heber C. Kimball] taught me the principle of Celestial marriage and having a great desire to be connected with the Prophet, Joseph, he offered me to him; this I afterwards learned from the Prophet’s own mouth.”5

-Richard Anderson observed: “Helen says several times that her father took the initiative to arrange the marriage and very possibly he did so with a view to committing her to the Prophet before her budding social life produced a choice or a proposal” from someone else.6 Joseph’s role was not completely passive because he was willing to teach Helen Mar concerning the principle after Helen’s father introduced the idea, but there is no indication he initiated the proposal.
+Richard Anderson observed: “Helen says several times that her father took the initiative to arrange the marriage and very possibly he did so with a view to committing her to the Prophet before her budding social life produced a choice or a proposal” from someone else.6 Joseph’s role was not completely passive because he was willing to teach Helen Mar and marry her after Helen’s father introduced the idea, but there is no indication he initiated the proposal.

-Helen’s sealing was for both time and eternity, so sexual relations in the relationship were authorized.
-However in Utah, Brigham Young instructed polygamous men to wait to consummate their sealings to younger brides until they were at least eighteen.
-7 While it is is impossible to document, it appears this policy began in Nauvoo with Joseph Smith.
+Helen’s sealing was for both time and eternity, so this would eventually have become an actual marriage that included sexual relations.
+In Utah, Brigham Young instructed polygamous men to wait to consummate their sealings to younger brides until they were at least eighteen.
+7 While it is impossible to document, it appears this policy began in Nauvoo with Joseph Smith.

 Michael Marquardt surmised: “Helen Kimball’s sealing to Joseph Smith was a spiritual one unlike other wives who had sexual relations with the prophet.”8